Computer model reveals free college football picks, best bets for Week 7

-2025 Week 7 college football free bets, odds, betting picks: Model backing Oregon, Georgia on Saturday
+2025 Week 7 college football free bets, odds, betting picks: Model backing Texas A&M, Georgia on Saturday

 SportsLine's model reveals its Week 7 college football picks and best bets for Saturday, October 11

-College football fans will be treated to several star-studded showdowns on Saturday, including No. 1 Ohio State vs. No. 17 Illinois, No. 7 Indiana vs. No. 3 Oregon and No. 6 Oklahoma vs. Texas.
-The Oregon vs. Indiana matchup features two undefeated Big Ten teams with championship aspirations.
-According to the latest Week 7 college football odds, the Ducks are favored by 7 points at home, while the over/under for total points scored is 53.5.
-SportsLine's model is backing Oregon, which has won 18 consecutive games at home, to cover the spread in 58% of simulations.
+College football fans will be treated to several star-studded showdowns on Saturday night, including No. 5 Texas A&M vs. Florida, No. 10 Georgia at Auburn and No. 15 Michigan at USC.
+According to the latest Week 7 college football odds, the Aggies are favored by 7 points at home, while the over/under for total points scored is 47.5.
+SportsLine's model is backing Texas A&M to cover the spread in 58% of simulations.

 New users can also target the all-new DraftKings promo code, which offers $200 in bonus bets if your first bet of $5 or more wins: